yodobrin/BlobUpload/README.md

 # BlobUpload
-This repo illustrate the use of Azure function  to upload content to specific blob storage & to create a wrapping html5 page which can then be used as part of a static web-site.
+This repo illustrate the use of Azure function with specific focus on two blob activities;
+- Upload content to specific blob storage & to create a wrapping html5 page which can then be used as part of a static web-site.
+- Generate SAS token for a blob, using managed identity & keyvault

 _note: This is a working skeleton._